top of page

 The mikoshi (Omikoshi) is a portable shrine for the gods, carried around the neighborhood of a regular shrine by local volunteer bearers dressed in festival costumes called Hanten.
 They carry the mikoshi on their shoulders, shouting, "Washoi, Washoi!".
 The purpose of this ceremony is to absorb and eliminate bad luck and impurities, pray for a bountiful harvest, and heed the people's wishes.

-Thank you, Shimizu North America, for making this Omikoshi attraction possible!
+Thank you, Shimizu America, for making this Omikoshi attraction possible!

 Pat Fahey, JapanFest- 17 Sep- 9.jpg